Wednesday, October 25, 2023

 I think Hosea 13:7-8 is also a factor in understanding how Revelation 13 and Daniel 7 relate.
 The feet of the Bear are associated with violence and thus military force, I think they represent the Persian Generals who eventually defected to Heraclius, Shahrbaraz and Kardarigan.

-We know from Daniel the Mouth of a Lion must represent some connection to Mesopotamia.
+We know from Daniel 7 the Mouth of a Lion must represent some connection to Mesopotamia.
 But in 2 Timothy 2:17 the mouth of the lion is associated with Martyrdom.
-There was city called Martyropolis that was important to Byzantine Mesopotamia.
+There was a city called Martyropolis that was important to Byzantine Mesopotamia.

-622 was the beginning of Heraclius's counter offense "who is able to make war with him", and I think the 42 months specially begin with a key turning point in 624 and end with the major victory of spring 628.
+622 was the beginning of Heraclius's counter offensive "who is able to make war with him", and I think the 42 months specially begin with a key turning point in 624 and end with the major victory of spring 628.

 My Roma post ends with how The Beast destroying Babylon fits Babylon as Rome.
 But if you view Babylon as Jerusalem then in the Spring of 630 AD Heraclius did betray and massacre the Jews of Jerusalem (and possibly Miaphysite Christians as well).
 And if you want Babylon to still be an east of the Euphrates center of Paganism then that fits Takht-e Soleymān in 624 or Dastgerd in 627.